janEntikan/panda3d-docs/programming/particle-effects/renderers.rst

 ============ ============================================================= ================================
 **Variable** **Definition**                                                **Values**
-pointSize    Width and height of points, in pixels                         [0, infinity) startColor   Starting color                                                (r, g, b, a) endColor     Ending color                                                  (r, g, b, a) blendType    How the particles blend from the start color to the end color ONE_COLOR, BLEND_LIFE, BLEND_VEL blendMethod  Interpolation method between colors                           LINEAR, CUBIC
+point_size    Width and height of points, in pixels                         [0, infinity) start_color   Starting color                                                (r, g, b, a) end_color     Ending color                                                  (r, g, b, a) blend_type    How the particles blend from the start color to the end color ONE_COLOR, BLEND_LIFE, BLEND_VEL blend_method  Interpolation method between colors                           LINEAR, CUBIC
 ============ ============================================================= ================================